node-webrtc/node-webrtc/README.md

 platform using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp); however, if binaries are unavailable, it will fallback to building from source.
-In this case, the prerequisites for building from source are the same as [node-gyp](https://github.com/nodejs/node-gyp).
-Refer to node-gyp for the particular prerequisites for your platform.
+In this case, the prerequisites for building from source are the same as [node-cmake](https://github.com/cjntaylor/node-cmake).
+Refer to node-cmake for the particular prerequisites for your platform.

 ## Install